mubastan/osld/README.md

 ## OSLD Dataset
-Open Set Logo Detection Dataset (OSLD Dataset) is a dataset of eCommerce product images with associated brand logo images.
+Open Set Logo Detection Dataset (OSLD Dataset) is a dataset of eCommerce product images with associated brand logo images (see [paper](https://arxiv.org/abs/1911.07440) for details).
 It is released under creative commons ([CC BY-NC 4.0](http://creativecommons.org/licenses/by-nc/4.0)) license to promote research in open set logo detection.
 The dataset can be used only for research purposes.
-The dataset contains:
+It contains:
 - 20K product images from amazon.com
 - 12.1K logo classes with 20.8K canonical logo images downloaded from the Web
 - Bounding box annotations for the logos in the 20K product images